waiyan13/waiyan13.github.io/content/posts/another-open-source-EHR.md

 2. Excellent UX.
 The system should get out of the way of the practitioners in getting the answers.

-My past work experiences in implementing patient appointment systems for two healthcare institutions of different size gave me some insights into healthcare industry in third world and developing countries.
+My past works in implementing patient appointment systems for two healthcare institutions of different size gave me some insights into healthcare industry in third world and developing countries.
 The purpose of this project is to give viable alternatives to the commercial solutions for the large and medium hospital in these countries.

-The next step is to decide scope of features and data modelling based on FHIR R5.
+The next step is to decide list of features and design data models based on FHIR R5.